HarHar/Nini/README.md

 Usage
 ====
 Simply execute main.py, the first time it will ask for settings such as channel/command prefix/etc, if you want to change those use the --config argument.
 It will then proceed to load modules, if the module is loaded correctly, it will show "[done]", if it does not appear to be a Nini plugin it will show "[warn]", if the module has thrown an exception it will show "[error]".

+DEVELOPERS DEVELOPERS DEVELOPERS
+====
+An example of module is located on modules/example.py, use it.

 whoami
 ====